The school day

 A piece of fresh fruit or vegetable is offered free of charge at break-time to children in Garnet, Topaz and Emerald Classes in accordance with the Government’s Free Fruit and Vegetable for Schools Scheme.
 Children in Sapphire and Diamond Classes have the option to have a piece of fresh fruit or vegetable at break-time for a small charge per term.

-School milk is available for children in Reception, Year 1 and Year 2.
+School milk is currently available for all children in for a small fee.
 Details are available from the School Secretary.

 During the year each class will make at least one visit to a place of interest.
 This will be linked to the topic being studied and is designed to enhance the children’s learning.
 Local outings are also planned as appropriate.
 Children in Year 6 have the opportunity to go on a residential trip for a week and Year 5 pupils participate in an overnight trip.